neos/neos-development-collection/TYPO3.Neos/Documentation/References/CodingGuideLines/PHP.rst

 When using abbreviations or acronyms remember to make them camel-cased as needed, no all-uppercase stuff.
-Admittedly there are a few places where we violate that rule willingly (TYPO3 – will not change) and historically.
+Admittedly there are a few places where we violate that rule willingly and for historical reasons.

 Vendor namespaces
 -----------------

 The base for namespaces as well as package keys is the vendor namespace.
-Since Flow is part of the TYPO3 project, the core team decided to choose "TYPO3" as our vendor namespace.
-The Object Manager for example is known under the class name ``TYPO3\Flow\Object\ObjectManager``.
+Since Flow is part of the Neos project, the core team decided to choose "Neos" as our vendor namespace (at some point this will change).
+The Object Manager for example is known under the class name ``Neos\Flow\ObjectManagement\ObjectManager``.
 In our examples you will find the ``Acme`` vendor namespace.

 Why do we use vendor namespaces?
-This has two great benefits: first of all we don't need a central package key registry (like the one we have for TYPO3 CMS extensions) and secondly, it allows anyone to seamlessly integrate third-party packages, such as Symfony2 components and Zend Framework components or virtually any other PHP 5.3+ based library.
+This has two great benefits: first of all we don't need a central package key registry and secondly, it allows anyone to seamlessly integrate third-party packages, such as Symfony2 components and Zend Framework components or virtually any other PHP library.

 Think about your own vendor namespace for a few minutes.
 It will stay with you for a long time.